openearth/glofrim/README.md

 Globally Applicable Framework for Integrated Hydrological-Hydrodynamic Modelling (GLOFRIM)

 # NESTING
-this branch will be developed for coupling hydrology -> routing -> 1d/2d hydrodynamics
+This branch will be used for developed of a coupled hydrology -> routing -> 1d/2d hydrodynamics model framework.

 # Content of package
 	couplingFramework_v1.py: script to execute the coupling process